-When looking for the best steel for knives, you will find several different types.
+When looking for the best steel for hunting knives or knives in general, you will find several different types.
 It can be confusing, even for an experienced collector.
 There are four main categories of steel, and a multitude more within each group.
 The different steels have individual qualities that can make one type perfect for one job, yet totally wrong for another.
 Having knowledge about steel and the varieties available will help you make an informed decision.

 What is Steel?

 Steel is a combination of iron and carbon.
 By adding other elements, the hardness of the steel can be increased.
 Each element has advantages and disadvantages.
 Knowing a little about these elements and their properties will help you decide which steel is best for your knife.